Milan Bandić: Zagreb Housing Development Model

 The plan for Sopnica–Jelkovec estate (later renamed Novi Jelkovec) was laid out in 2003 and amended several times.
 The location was set in the Sesvete industrial zone, on the site of the former Sljeme pig factory, whose grounds the city purchased in 1999.
 The project would create a new neighbourhood on a 39.5 ha area that was to be connected to the city by an extension of Vukovar Street and a new tram line, with numerous amenities such as a library, a kindergarten and a community swimming pool.
 Bandić associated himself publicly with the project after taking it over from the POS programme.
 The City of Zagreb invested 2.5 billion kuna (€300 million) into the project, whose construction began in 2006.
 In 2009, at the opening of the estate, Bandić announced that "we almost solved the housing problems of most of [Zagreb's] residents [who could not afford a flat]."
 In the next several years, the estate attained a negative reputation as none of the promised facilities and traffic connections materialised.
 Many of the residents were assigned flats lacking basic amenities such as internet and phone service.
 Bus lines were added to the neighbourhood only in 2013.
 An additional problem was poor construction causing water leaks.
 Bandić took a leading role in the allocation of flats, where inhabitants of the same social status were largely accorded flats in the same buildings, creating segregation and stunting social cohesion.
 Most of the problems were eventually remedied and the residents expressed satisfaction with the estate in a survey five years after its opening, but it could not shake off its initial negative reputation, leading to significant vacancy rates years after it was constructed.
-In 2020, the remaining apartment were offered at reduced rent rates to the Zagreb earthquake victims.
+In 2020, the remaining apartments were offered at reduced rent rates to the Zagreb earthquake victims.